 For the safety of all, residents of our programs must adhere to certain rules and regulations, and abstain from using drugs or alcohol while living with us.

-The origins of Blanchet House begin at Columbia Prep high school where a group of students organized a social and service club, named after the first Catholic Archbishop of Oregon, Frances Norbert Blanchet.
+The origins of Blanchet House begin at Portland’s all boys Columbia Prep High School.
+A group of students organized a social and service club named after the first Catholic Archbishop of Oregon, Frances Norbert Blanchet.

 At the corner of NW 4th Avenue and NW Glisan they found their building and went to work preparing it for guests.
 The three-story building was currently be used as a brothel.
 The group rented the ground floor for their mission.
 Once they paid their first month’s rent of $35 they were ready to open their doors to the public.
 On February 11, 1952 they offered their first free hot meal.
 A simple offering of beans, bread, butter and coffee.